IBM/maximo-labs/MkDocs/monitor_autoai_8.4/docs/train_test_save_model_in_monitor.md

         pass
     ```

-Congratulations you know have learned how to use the provide Jupyter notebook to train test and deploy a prediction model
+Congratulations you have learned how to use the provided Jupyter notebook to train test and deploy a prediction model
 to Monitor.
 For more resource intensive models you should deploy them to a separate runtime service to make predictions.
 In  the next lab exercise you will register the provided Monitor Custom function that will allow you to send the pump
 metrics data to your deployed model to make a prediction.